|Summary||Creates Ruby API documentation pages via RDoc|

 is invoked for an API path, it creates the necessary nodes and adds the needed tracking information

 so that changes in the RDoc source files are correctly detected.

 Note that because of Ruby’s extensibility the whole API documentation needs to be regenerated when at least one RDoc source file changes.

-A page node (see path handler page) for each class/module is created and a fragment node for each instance/class method.
+A page node (see path handler page) for each class/module is created and a fragment node for each constant, attribute and instance/class method.

 The nodes are created in a directory hierarchy reflecting the namespace hierarchy.
 This means that